 We are committed to impacting as many children as possible through our work.

-Last year, Long-View Micro School served 78 students and we reached another ~4,220 students through the teachers we worked with across the year from rural Edgecombe County, NC to urban San Francisco, CA.
+Last year, Long-View Micro School served 80 students and reached another ~4,220 students through the teachers we worked with across the year from rural Edgecombe County, NC to urban San Francisco, CA.

 Long-View is an organization that holds two aims: impacting children and impacting educators.